no-day/no-day/README.md

 ## Run the UI on another local repo

-Currently we don't provide an installer yet, but you can:
+Currently we don't provide an installer, but you can:

 ```
 ln -fs $PWD/node_modules/.bin/no-day ~/bin/no-day